Skip to content

 The next step is to start sending the signal LCP_FRAG_ORD to DBLQH.
 Each such signal asks DBLQH to checkpoint a specific table fragment.
 Many such signals can be outstanding at a time, they are queued up if DBLQH isn't ready to execute them.
 DBDIH will send lots of those signals to give DBLQH the chance to control the speed of executing the local checkpoint.

-At completion of local checkpoint execution in a DBLQH it will send the signal LCP_COMPLETE_REP to all DBDIH blocks.
-This signal will first go to the DBLQH proxy block, only when all local DBLQH instances have sent this signal will the proxy block send this to the local DBDIH block, that in turn will broadcast it to all DBDIH blocks.
+After the local checkpoint execution in a DBLQH, it will send the signal LCP_COMPLETE_REP to all DBDIH blocks.
+This signal will first go to the DBLQH proxy block, only when all local DBLQH instances have sent this signal will the proxy block send this to the local DBDIH block, which in turn will broadcast it to all DBDIH blocks.
 This signal will be marked by DBLQH completing its part of the local checkpoint execution.